zenprotocol/docs/docs/root/contracts/examples.rst

     val applyTwice: #a: Type -> (a -> a) -> a -> cost a 3
     let applyTwice #_ f x = inc 3 (ret (f (f x)))

-Notice that this time we've participated the increased elaborated cost in advance, so the original code won't compile (since :fsharp:`ret` gives a cost of 0) while the elaborated code will (since it will add :fsharp:`inc 3` to account for the costs of all the function applications).
+Notice that this time we've predicted the increased elaborated cost in advance, so the original code won't compile (since :fsharp:`ret` gives a cost of 0) while the elaborated code will (since it will add :fsharp:`inc 3` to account for the costs of all the function applications).

 In practice - **you won't be able to modify the elaborated code**, since the elaboration is done automatically when activating a contract,